 - Pour the batter into the baking pan.
-Bake for 20 – 25 minutes or until a toothpick inserted into the middle comes out mostly clean.
-When done cooking remove the cake and allow to fully cool.
+Bake for 20 - 25 minutes or until a toothpick inserted into the middle comes out mostly clean.
+When done cooking removes the cake and allow it to fully cool.

 Cream Cheese Frosting

-- In a stand mixer with a paddle attachment or a hand mixter, cream the butter and cream cheese until light and fluffy, about 2 minutes.
+- In a stand mixer with a paddle attachment or a hand mixer, cream the butter and cream cheese until light and fluffy, about 2 minutes.

 - Add in the vanilla extract, salt, and powdered sugar and whip to combine, about 2 minutes more.

 - Once the cake has cooled, use a cookie cutter or template to cut into the desired shape.
-Than, carefully, cut each cut piece in half.
+Then, carefully, cut each cut piece in half.
 Use caution not to cut your hand.

-- Prepare the frosting in a in a pipping bag fitted with a dot tip.
-(I used a size simillar to Wilton 10 round tip).
+- Prepare the frosting in a piping bag fitted with a dot tip.
+(I used a size similar to Wilton 10 round tip).